blzaugg/ghost-git-activity/README.md

-# ghost-git-activity
+# shadow-git-activity

-A Node.js tool to replay commit metadata from one private Git repository into another dummy private repository.
+A Node.js tool to shadow Git commit activity from a source repository into a target repository.

 Useful for showing Git contribution activity without: